Kanzaki-H-SCT/Project-iota/README.md

 - `inviteIntoChat` - inviteIntoGroup
 - `reissueChatTicket` - reissueGroupTicket
 - `rejectChatInvitation` - rejectGroupInvitation

+- `getChatRoomAnnouncementsBulk` - getChatRoomAnnouncementsBulk
+- `getChatRoomAnnouncements` - getChatRoomAnnouncements
+- `createChatRoomAnnouncement` - createChatRoomAnnouncement
+- `removeChatRoomAnnouncement` - removeChatRoomAnnouncement

+      Yeah, as you see, actually above these four functions haven't changed.

   # Please read the entire README.md file, which is a respect for all of the developers or modifiers, and all of the users participated in this project.